Federal Work Study

 - Establish a work schedule with the student and explain the duties and responsibilities of the job.

-- Notify the Financial Aid Office if a student does not report to work.
+- Notify the Office of Student Financial Aid if a student does not report to work.

 - Verify the accuracy of student web time entry before approving.
 Timesheets become official records subject to audit by the federal government.
 Supervisors are accountable for the accuracy of these records.

 - Provide evaluation of student's work performance and supervise accordingly.
-Evaluations are mailed to each department during the month of April.
+Evaluations are mailed to each department during April.

-- Notify the Financial Aid Office and Human Resources Office if a student's placement is terminated.
+- Notify the Office of Student Financial Aid and Human Resources if a student's placement is terminated.